Skip to main content

 How do you make use of the University facilities?

-What advice would you offer someone who is considering studying at Norwich?
+What advice would you offer someone who is studying Architecture?

 It is important to take every opportunity that is thrown at you because that will improve your knowledge as a student.
 It is necessary to find a good work-life balance so you do not overwork yourself, have a break by doing something that is important to you.